OmarShafei-coder/EarthquakeReportApp/README.md

 # EarthquakeReportApp
-It is  the first app in udacity course "Android basics: Networking". this app use this API: https://earthquake.usgs.gov/fdsnws/event/1/
+It is the first app in udacity course "Android basics: Networking".
+This app uses this API: https://earthquake.usgs.gov/fdsnws/event/1/